andybozy/quizprog/README.md

 **QuizProg** is a simple quiz program written in Python.
 It loads data from a pre-made JSON file.

+Make sure to install all the listed modules in `requirements.txt` first, individually or with `pip install -r requirements.txt`.

 # Usage
 ```
 python3 quizprog.py [-h, --help] json_path